mhkeller/layercake/src/content/guide/02-layercake-props.md

 ### percentRange `Boolean=false`

 When rendering charts server side, you pretty much always want your scale range to be `[0, 100]` since you won't be able to base the range off of the target container's width.
-Use this convenience helper to set the min and max to be out of a hundred.
+Use this convenience helper to set the ranges for any field that has an accessor to just that.

 > The default range for the y-scale will be `[100, 0]` because `yReverse` defaults to `true`.
 All of the range reverse functions will work as usual with this.